What to Bring to the Test

 - Ohio memorandum of title;

-- Ohio lease agreement with the VIN and your Ohio address listed on it; or
+- Ohio lease agreement with the Vehicle Identification Number (VIN) and your Ohio address listed on it; or

 - Ohio temporary registration.

-Money.
-In accordance with House Bill (H.B.)
-119, a motorist may receive up to 3 free tests within a 365 day period.
-With the 4th test, and all thereafter, the motorist will be charged $18.
-Only one free passing test is permitted within a 365 day period.
-Motorists wishing to obtain a duplicate copy of a valid passing test record will need to bring the vehicle identification number (VIN) to the testing station.
+Money: In accordance with House Bill (H.B.)
+119, a motorist may receive up to three free tests within a 365-day period.
+With the fourth test, and all thereafter, the motorist will be charged $18.
+Only one free passing test is permitted within a 365-day period.
+Motorists wishing to obtain a duplicate copy of a valid passing test record will need to bring the VIN to the testing station.
 The stations do not accept credit cards.

-Out of state residents moving into an Ohio E-Check County If moving into an Ohio E-Check county one of the following processes must be followed in order to have an emissions test done, which will permit you to register a vehicle in Ohio:
+Out-of-state residents moving into an Ohio E-Check County: If you are moving into an Ohio E-Check county, one of the following processes must be followed in order to have an emissions test done, which will permit you to register a vehicle in Ohio:

 - The owner of the vehicle must go to the title bureau and request the VIN verification inspection only.
 The owner will pay $3.50 for the inspection.